theblockchainchief/web3-hub/README.md

 ## Contributing

 Contributions are always welcome!
+Join Discord Group for any Doubts or to engage with community: https://discord.gg/vxbcfrjeZg

 #### Contributions can be in these domains:
 - Design ready to made smart contracts for any blokchain, for example..
 Bank smart contract, multsig, swapping contract, etc